 “Hey, dude,” Zach said as he climbed in.
 “How you feeling?”

 “Good, man,” Alan said, as he pulled the truck back into gear and they began to pull away.
-“Thought you gave up smoking.”
+“Thought you gave that up.”

 “I bummed this one from my roommate.
 Helps calm my nerves.
 Usually end up having two or three a week,” he admitted.